Hope for Haiti Now: Audience and proceeds raised

 The event drew an estimated audience of 83 million viewers in the United States between the initial broadcast and web and mobile streams throughout the weekend.

 On January 23, it was reported that the telethon had raised over US$58 million, not including corporate and large private donors or sales of the album and video.
 The amount is a record for donations by the general public to a telethon for disaster-relief.
 On January 25 the figure was revised to $61 million.

 Viewers were encouraged to donate online, calling toll-free (1-877-99-HAITI), by texting or by mail.
 Donations were accepted up to six months after the broadcast.

 Participants

 Wyclef Jean hosted the concert in New York City, with George Clooney in Los Angeles and Anderson Cooper in Haiti.

-Rihanna revealed on January 21 that she would perform a new song titled "Stranded (Haiti Mon Amour)", together with Jay-Z and U2's The Edge and Bono for the telethon in London.
+Rihanna performed a song titled "Stranded (Haiti Mon Amour)", together with Jay-Z and U2's The Edge and Bono from London.

 In San Francisco, Clint Eastwood and Matt Damon appealed for donations.

 Appearance order

 The telethon began and ended with images of victims in Haiti.
-Presented in a format similar to 2001's America: A Tribute to Heroes, the intervening two hours consisted of musical performances with speeches, reports from Haiti, and conversations between celebrity operators and donors calling in.
+Presented in a format similar to 2001's America: A Tribute to Heroes, the two-hour broadcast consisted of musical performances with speeches, reports from Haiti, and conversations between celebrity operators and donors calling in.

 Times in the table are given from the beginning of the show (8 p.m.
 U.S. ET/1 a.m.
 UTC) and are based on the CBS airing in the US.

 Descriptions are mostly from the MTV blog.

 Locations of performers announced by USA Today: